thomaskejser/modern-cmake/docs/blog.md

 2) Stdlib
 3) External, third party headers

-Ad 1) This is the header corresponding to the `cpp` file you are compiling or a public facing big header with all your data types.
-By including this first, we ensure that our library is self-sufficient - i.e. that its compilation does not depend on external headers being included.
+Ad 1) This is the header corresponding to the `cpp` file you are compiling, or a public facing big header with all your data types.
+By including this first, we ensure that our library is self-sufficient. i.e. that its compilation does not depend on external headers being transitively included from other header files.
 These internal files are included relative to the file including them with quotes.
 Example in `rectangle.cpp`

 ```c++
 #include "include/demo/shapes/rectangle.h"
 ```

-Ad 2) We consider headers from `std` to be "stable" and we want to include these files *after* our internal libraries.
+Ad 2) We consider headers from `std` to be "stable", and we want to include these files *after* our internal libraries.
 This avoids the subtle case where the code inside out compilation unit (i.e. the `cpp` file) only works because we happened to pull in stdlib indirectly via a third party dependency).
 Stdlib should always be included with brackets like this:

 ```c++
 #include <vector>
 ```

 Ad 3) Finally, we pull in any third party dependencies (include libraries build by our own repo and linked into the target we are currently compiling).
-When we use our own libraries, the include will look like this:
+When we use our own libraries, the `#include` will look like this:

 ```c++
 #include <demo/shapes/shapes.h>
 ```

-You are enforce this rule with `.clang-format` and our repo contains the code to do so.
+You can enforce this rule with `.clang-format` and the demo repository contains this enforcement.

 # Summary

 We have now sketched out how to arrange a repository to use a modern `cmake` to build C++ code.
-The demo repository is public and you are free to use it as you please.
+The demo repository is public, you are free to use it as you please.
 We also welcome contributions.

 Our repo is here:

 - [Modern CMake](https://github.com/thomaskejser/modern-cmake)

 There is a lot more to say about this subject.
-We have not yet spoken about test integration - which has enough meat to cover a full blog article.
-That will have to wait for another weekend.
+We have not yet spoken about test integration – which has enough meat to cover a full blog article.
+That will have to wait for another weekend or two.

-Until we talk agin: All the best from Martin and The Doctor.
+Until we talk again: All the best from Martin and The Doctor.